-Juli Brubaker - voice and piano
+Nicholas D. Brubaker - voice

-Ms. Kathleen Logan - piano
+Kathleen Logan - Piano

-Ms. Logan received her B.A. in Music - Piano Pedagogy at Northeastern Illinois University in 1978.
-While teaching piano in the Chicago area and continuing her graduate level piano studies at Northeastern, she received a Pace/Steinway Scholarship to attend the International Piano Pedagogy Institute at Teacher's College Columbia University, NY, NY, 1984.
-During her years of piano teaching and bringing up her three children, Ms. Logan was awarded the Eckstein Grant for music education through the Bienen School of Music of Northwestern University.
-She received an M.M. in Music Education from Northwestern University in 2005 and merits the Illinois Professional Educator License through 2020.
-Ms. Logan also teaches classroom music for grades kindergarten through eight.
-She is delighted to serve as Northeastern Illinois University's Director of the Community Music Program and is scheduling piano lessons for students ages five years and up.
+Logan received her B.A. in Music - Piano Pedagogy at Northeastern Illinois University in 1978.
+While teaching piano in the Chicago area and continuing her graduate level piano studies at Northeastern, she received a Pace/Steinway Scholarship to attend the International Piano Pedagogy Institute at Teachers College Columbia University, N.Y., N.Y., 1984.
+During her years of piano teaching and bringing up her three children, Logan was awarded the Eckstein Grant for music education through the Bienen School of Music of Northwestern University.
+She received an M.M. in Music Education from Northwestern University in 2005 and merits the Professional Educator License - Illinois.
+Logan has taught classroom music for grades preschool through eighth grade and teaches piano for ages 5 through adult.

 Making music through the piano can be more than playing the correct notes at the right time.
 An emphasis toward comprehensive musicianship is offered.
 Through a variety of learning activities, a student's musical understanding and skills are extended.
 This makes for a musically rich and authentic experience during lesson time as well as music-making time.
 Lessons of reading, music theory, technique and expressive interpretation are offered.
 Upon practice and advancement, students enjoy playing the music of various styles with classical music serving as the core of studies.
 Students' individual learning approaches are acknowledged and incorporated into the lesson and learning process.